VirgillP/API-testing-and-Validation/README.md

 <h1>API testing and Validation</h1>

 ### Description
-<p>How to validate your API but from the consumer point of view, and test
+<p>How to test and validate your API behaviour from a consumer point of view, and test
 to confirm that problems experienced by your end users are being solved</p>

 ### API Testing and Validation